CapnDev-Git/CapnDev-Git/README.md

 - Chess engine in GameMaker:Studio-2 in **GML**
 - Advent of Code 2022 participation
+- Bot to mute machine's sound when an ad is playing on Spotify
 - [Poker engine](https://github.com/CapnDev-Git/PokerAI) playable in console with in-game statistics in **C#**

 ### 📊 Stats